tula-byte/blog/_posts/2021-04-14-terms-and-conditions.md

 ---
 layout: post
-title: Terms and Conditions
+title: Terms & Conditions of Use
 ---
-# Terms &amp; Conditions of Use

-Last updated - 14th April, 2021

 ## Agreement to Terms of Use